Kerman Web Links

 County.
 In 1990 it's population was 5,700, in 2007 it was more than 12,300, and by 2011 it had reached 13,700 people.

-This website is the home of a project that visually records how the town of Kerman is changing over time by photographically documenting the landmarks, businesses, churches, schools and other features of the town and surrounding area.
+This website is the home of a project that visually records how the town of Kerman is changing over time by photographically documenting the landmarks, businesses, churches, schools, events, and other features of the town and surrounding area.
 It is an ongoing project consisting mainly of 21st century photos.
 When older photos are found they will be added to this record.
 Kerman's Official Historian and my old friend, Olen White, is sharing his knowledge and photo collection with me.
 Olen offers a world of information and as time permits I will begin to incorporate what I can into this website.

 The Kerman Photo History project is open to contributions from the public.
 Any help would gladly be accepted in the form of old pictures, stories, suggestions for topics, or any other historical insight about the various features of Kerman.
 To contact the author of this website send e-mail to Scott Toste.

 The photos on this website are best viewed when you set your computer